The Vincent Weir Scientific Award - Winners

 Patrick Wright (Award Winner 2019)

-Dr Patrick Wright (University of Exeter, in collaboration with the Vincent Weir Trust) is the 2019 winner of the award for the development and application of cutting edge molecular approaches to significantly advance bat monitoring techniques.
+Dr Patrick Wright (University of Exeter, in collaboration with the Vincent Wildlife Trust) is the 2019 winner of the award for the development and application of cutting edge molecular approaches to significantly advance bat monitoring techniques.

 Patrick’s PhD research demonstrated that the British population of Bechstein’s bat is less inbred than previously feared.
 However, he also identified the colony with much lower diversity than is the norm in Britain, which is concerning as the home woodland of this colony lies on the route of the new HS2 rail-link, and habitat fragmentation may therefore be particularly damaging.